BarisAlbayrakIEEE/lock_free/README.md

 The two fundamental data structures are studied alot in this respect: queue and stack.

 In this repository, I will cover simple designs for the following configurations:
-- A ring buffer lock-free queue with ticket-based synchronization satisfying only the **logical FIFO**,
+- A ring buffer MPMC lock-free queue with ticket-based synchronization satisfying only the **logical FIFO**,
+- A link-based MPSC lock-free stack with a user defined allocator,
-- A link-based lock-free stack with a user defined allocator and hazard pointers for the memory reclamation,
+- A link-based MPMC lock-free stack with a user defined allocator and hazard pointers for the memory reclamation,
-- A link-based lock-free stack with a user defined allocator and read-copy-update (RCU) reclamation for the memory,
+- A link-based MPMC lock-free stack with a user defined allocator and read-copy-update (RCU) reclamation for the memory,
-- A link-based lock-free stack with a user defined allocator and interval-based reclamation (IBR) for the memory.
+- A link-based MPMC lock-free stack with a user defined allocator and interval-based reclamation (IBR) for the memory.

 All designs support the MPMC scenario.